ceedjy/Tsunami/README.md

 > </br>Please be patient and do not click until the red cross is showed.

 Few moments after the first click a second window will open.
-On this window you can see the speed or propagation percentage variation (depends on the option chosen).
+On this window you can see the time of propagation through percentage or time (second) (depends on the option chosen).
 </br>
 >[!TIP]
 > </br>